-The Best Laptop Buyer’s Guide – Spring 2022
+The Best Laptop Buyer’s Guide – Winter 2023

 Choosing the Right Laptop, Made Easy!

 Need a new laptop but haven’t quite kept up with all the latest product releases?
 Well, we’ve got you covered – this guide profiles a dozen of the best laptop on the market today, in a variety of categories, from home office to work on-the-go to enthusiast-level gaming.

 The Best Laptops, Right Now!

-For Spring 2022, every single one of our 12 picks is new, which goes to show how truly dynamic the market is.
+For Winter 2023, every single one of our 12 picks is new, which goes to show how truly dynamic the market is.
 That’s in part due to renewed competition between Intel and AMD, each vying for dominance in the laptop processor market like never before.
 Translation: consumers win with every new CPU released!
 And that’s why you need this guide… so you don’t get stuck with last year’s also-ran, which many vendors will be more than happy to sell you!!!

 And while there’s truly a great laptop for everyone on this list, not everyone needs the same thing.
-That’s why we have budget choices for families and students, ultra-light choices for serious travelers, content creation machines, and of course, gaming laptops, all of which are equipped with Nvidia’s latest RTX 3000-series GPUs.
+That’s why we have budget choices for families and students, ultra-light choices for serious travelers, content creation machines, and of course, gaming laptops, all of which are equipped with Nvidia’s RTX 3000 and RTX 4000-series GPUs.
 Anything less would be a mistake!

 Key Things to Look For

 We update this guide quarterly, as new laptops are constantly hitting the market, and Intel and AMD update their CPU offerings at least once a year.
-To help support continued development of this guide, please use the Amazon and Newegg links we provide.
+To help support continued development of this guide, please use the Amazon links we provide.
 They will auto-convert for readers in Canada, the UK, and parts of the EU, with automatic substitutions made where necessary based on regional variations.

 The Touchscreen Chromebook –